 4. Prepare Your AC for Hurricane Season

 Trim any branches or trees that could potentially harm your outdoor AC unit or exterior of your home in the chance of stormy skies and high winds.
-Cover your outdoor compressor with a tarp or plywood while a storm is kicking in, but be sure to remove whatever you choose to protect it with afterwards.
+Cover your outdoor compressor with a tarp or plywood while a storm is kicking in, but be sure to remove whatever you choose to protect it with afterward.
 You should also be prepared for the worst with a backup generator so you don’t lose the cool relief of your central air conditioning system due to a power outage.

 – Summer Vacation Prep Safety –